Ilya246/stackl/README.md

 `j`: takes 1 value and jumps execution to that index

+any instruction may be prepended by an integer to repeat it that amount of times

 try example.sls for an example of a program that prints numbers from 10 to 1 using a jump loop